Aristocracy of Norway: 1814 Constitution and 1821 Nobility Law

 Seraphim plate of Prime Minister Mathias Sommerhielm.

 Satirical cartoon depicting 'Skipper Børre' (the Count of Platen) and 'Uedel Skarnsberg' i.e. 'Ignoble Dirtberg' (Baron Ferdinand Carl Maria Wedel-Jarlsberg) in the 1829 Battle of the Square.

 Ambassador Wilhelm Morgenstierne representing Norway when US President Truman signed the North Atlantic Treaty in 1949.

 The Constitution of the Kingdom of Norway of 1814, which had been established in the spirit of the principles of the French Revolution and greatly influenced by the Constitution of the United States of America, forbade the creation of new nobility, including countships, baronies, family estates (stamhus), and fee tails (fideikommiss).
 Beside being in accordance with the contemporary political ideology, the prohibition effectively removed the possibility for Norway's king, who after 1814 also was Sweden's king, to create a nobility of Swedes and loyal Norwegians.

 The Nobility Law of 1821 (Norwegian: Adelsloven) initiated a long-range abolition of all noble titles and privileges, while the current nobility were allowed to keep their noble status, possible titles and in some cases also privileges for the rest of their lifetime.
 Under the Nobility Law, nobles who for themselves and their children wished to present a claim to nobility before the Norwegian parliament were required to provide documentation confirming their noble status.
 Representatives of eighteen noble families submitted their claims to the Parliament.

-In 1815 and in 1818, the Parliament had passed the same law, and it was both times vetoed by the King.
-The King did not possess a third veto, so he had to approve the law in 1821.
-Shortly afterwards, the King suggested the creation of a new nobility, but the attempt was rejected by the Parliament.
+In 1815 and in 1818, the Parliament had passed the same law, and it was vetoed both times by the king.
+The king did not possess a third veto, so he had to approve the law in 1821.
+Shortly afterwards, the king suggested the creation of a new nobility, but the attempt was rejected by the Parliament.